 Taking out a mortgage

-This document outlines some issues to consider when thinking of taking out a mortgage, topping up an existing home loan or switching to a different mortgage product – known as a switcher mortgage.
-It is aimed at private individuals who are buying their own homes.
+This page outlines some things to consider when taking out a mortgage, topping up an existing home loan or switching your mortgage to a different lender.

 However, approval in principle doesn’t mean that the lender has approved a mortgage and agreed to lend you this amount.
 The official mortgage approval is contained in a letter of offer, which the lender will only issue when it is fully satisfied with certain matters, including a valuation of the property you are buying.